 It was simply sliced cucumbers and onion crescents in a vinegary but sweetish marinade.
 Everything was crisp and tangy.
 It had a sweet and sour vibe, in fact, and I loved it!

 Every time we returned to this restaurant, I asked for the cucumber salad.
 Sadly, it was never an option ever again and I’ve not returned to that restaurant this season.

 From time to time, I would think about that amazing cucumber salad and consider how I could make my own version but then I’d forget about it.
 When we started getting cucumbers aplenty in our produce boxes, I decided I should get back on the trail of the best recipe for this cucumber salad.
-(FYI: Use affiliate code COOKWME-XD6MDE to get 25% off your first box if you want to try our favorite produce vendor, Misfits Market.
+(FYI: Use affiliate code COOKWME-XD6MDE to get a discount on your first box if you want to try our favorite produce vendor, Misfits Market.
 I love that they use what they call “ugly” produce—which usually simply means produce that’s too small or too large to be accepted by grocery stores—and their prices are great in my opinion, especially for home delivery.)